clausmullie/open-zaak/GOVERNANCE.md

 * Managing and planning releases
 * Controlling rights to Open Zaak assets such as source repositories

+The core group is made up of representatives of the parties contracted to do development and maintenance work, as well as representatives delegated by the coordinating municipalities.

 The current team members are:

-* Anton Boerma, Exxellence
 * Joeri Bekker, Maykin Media
 * Sergei Maertens, Maykin Media
-* Tahir Malik, Contezza
-* Tjerk Vaags, Contezza

 Any active member of the community can request to become a technical steering team member by asking the technical steering team.
-The technical steering team will vote on it (simple majority).

 On a day to day basis, these members are responsible for: